French Literature and Culture (MA)

 To be eligible for French Literature and Culture at Leiden University, you must meet the following admission requirements.

-- A bachelor’s degree from a Dutch research university in (the specialisation in) French Language and Culture, Romaanse Talen en Culturen: Franse taal en cultuur or European Languages and Cultures: French.
+- A bachelor’s degree from a Dutch research university in French Language and Culture, Romaanse Talen en Culturen: Franse taal en cultuur or European Languages and Cultures: French.; or

-- knowledge of and insight in the connections with French speaking regions elsewhere in the world (so- called Francophonie);
+- Demonstrable knowledge of and insight into the connections with French-speaking regions elsewhere in the world (so-called Francophonie); and

-- knowledge of and insight in its development over the different periods (Middle Ages, Early Modern, and Modern);
+- Demonstrable knowledge of and insight into the historical development of French literature (Middle Ages, Early Modern, and Modern); and

 In order to successfully participate in this programme, you must be proficient in English.
 The following requirements apply: